 In the end, it really just comes down to convenience.
 As much as I enjoy a nice board game or pen and paper night, you really can't beat the modern conveniences offered by video games.

-Whether it's online play, the ability to play alone, or any of the other benefits offered by electronic games, when push comes to shove, I'll pick up my controller over my cardboard any day of the week.
+Whether it's online play, the ability to play alone, or any of the other benefits offered by digital games, I'll pick up my controller over cardboard any day of the week.